cilium/cilium/Documentation/concepts/networking/ipam/eni.rst

 Configure Cilium with subnet-tags-filter
 ----------------------------------------

-Using the instructions above to deploy Cilium, specify the following additional arguments to Helm:
+Using the instructions above to deploy Cilium and CNI config, specify the following additional arguments to Helm:

 .. code-block:: shell-session

    --set cni.customConf=true \
-   --set cni.configMap=cni-configuration \
+   --set cni.configMap=cni-configuration
-   --set eni.subnetTagsFilter="foo=true"

 ENI Allocation Parameters
 =========================